 Education

-Provide your general volunteers and volunteer coordinating team with training and resources to increase their understanding of neuro-diversity and best practices for accommodating individuals with diverse neurological profiles.
+Provide your general volunteers and volunteer coordinating team with training and resources to increase their understanding of neurodiversity and best practices for accommodating individuals with diverse neurological profiles.

 Adaptability

-Foster an environment that embraces flexibility and adapts volunteer activities to neuro-diverse participants.
+Foster an environment that embraces flexibility and adapts volunteer activities to neurodiverse participants.
 This may include providing sensory-friendly spaces and clear communication.

 Diversity of roles

-Ensuring you can offer people with neurological differences a range of roles will help attract new volunteers to your program.
+Ensuring you can offer people with neurological differences a range of roles will help attract new volunteers to your programme.
 While it’s not always possible to create a set of volunteer roles for specific neurological needs, consider the roles you do have and whether they are suitable for people with a varied neurological profile.

 Build an inclusive community